envoyproxy/data-plane-api/docs/root/configuration/http_filters/gzip_filter.rst

 .. attention::

   Due to a known bug in the underlying Zlib library, window bits with value eight does not work as expected.
-Therefore 9 is the smallest window size supported by gzip filter at the moment.
+Therefore any number below that will be automatically set to 9.
 This issue might be solved in future releases of the library.

 How it works
 ------------